 As a Korean American transracial and transnational adoptee, I have experienced a rich and challenging identity journey.
 As a child, it was very painful feeling “different,” not looking like those around me, and then feeling awkward around Asian people because I felt like an outsider within.

 I have had to learn how to hold enormous loss, grief, rage, and fear along with feelings of gratitude, joy, and peace around being adopted.
-It takes a lot of vulnerability and strength to look at these issues.
-Luckily, I found many resources and people on the journey who have helped me and countless others.
 Expressive arts, drama therapy, music, and talk therapy helped me heal and hold all the different parts and feelings.

 One of my great joys in life is helping other adopted people explore their many feelings around adoption and gain insight and healing in the process.
 I find expressive arts and drama particularly useful because they cut through the mental story and go to the body, where new insights and healing can occur.
 This is especially helpful for adoptees because most of our trauma is pre-verbal and pre-cognitive.
 These somatic and creative processes also help artfully create beauty and meaning out of challenging experiences.

-A one-day drama therapy & expressive arts workshop for adult adoptees
+A 2-day drama therapy and expressive arts workshop for adult adoptees 18+

 Armand Volkas, MFT, RDT/BCT